If you are responding to the call for EMT, Fire Fighter, and Paramedics scroll down for the application!

 A: This is actually a paid-on-call fire department.
-You are paid to attend the mandatory weekly trainings and you are paid for every fire/medical call you respond to.
+You are paid to attend the mandatory trainings and you are paid for every fire/medical call you respond to.
 Your pay is based on your level of training/certification.
-Checks are mailed in November of each year for the entire year.
-Just in time for Christmas.
+Checks are mailed in November and May of each year.

 Q. I’m not an EMT or Fire Fighter yet, can I join the Fire Department?